 Mychal Massie’s Biography and Profile

-Mychal S. Massie is an ordained minister who spent 13 years in full-time Christian Ministry.
-Today he serves as founder and Chairman of the Racial Policy Center (RPC), a think tank he officially founded in September 2015.
-RPC advocates for a colorblind society.
+Mychal Massie is an ordained minister who spent 13 years in full-time Christian Ministry.
+Today he served as founder and Chairman of the Racial Policy Center (RPC), a think tank he officially founded in September 2015.
+RPC advocated for a colorblind society.
 He was founder and president of the non-profit “In His Name Ministries.”
-He is the former National Chairman of a conservative Capitol Hill think tank; and a former member of the think tank National Center for Public Policy Research.
-In his official capacity with this free-market, public-policy think tank, he has spoken at the U.S. Capitol, CPAC, participated in numerous press conferences on Capitol Hill, the National Press Club and testified in private session concerning property rights pursuant to the “Endangered Species Act” before the Chairman of the House Committee on Resources.
+He is the former National Chairman of a conservative Capitol Hill think tank and a former member of the think tank National Center for Public Policy Research.
+In his official capacity with this free-market, public-policy think tank, he has spoken at the U.S. Capitol, CPAC, participated in numerous press conferences on Capitol Hill, the National Press Club and testified in private session before the Chairman of the House Committee on Resources concerning property rights pursuant to the “Endangered Species Act.”

-Mychal’s blog, “The Daily Rant” (mychal-massie.com) enjoys a widely popular and diverse audience of truth seekers worldwide.
+Mychal’s blog, “The Daily Rant” (https://mychal-massie.com) enjoys a widely popular and diverse audience of truth seekers worldwide.

 He has been a keynote speaker at colleges and universities nationwide, at Tea Party Rallies, as well as rallies supporting our troops, conservative presidents, and conservative causes across the country.
 He is an unapologetic supporter of our right to own and carry firearms.

 Mychal is also a nationally syndicated op-ed columnist and former host of the top-rated talk show on the Rightalk Radio Network – “Straight Talk with Mychal Massie.”
-He is a former self-employed business owner of 30-plus years.
+He was a self-employed business owner of 40-plus years.
 Mychal is an inspirational / motivational speaker and a regularly featured guest on TV / talk radio programs.
 The online version of his column is carried by WorldNetDaily.com and enjoys a loyal, supportive readership around the world.

-He is quoted by America’s most popular program hosts and most listened-to programming nationwide.
 He has successfully debated Congressman Melvin Watt, D-NC, Geraldo Rivera, Rev. Al Sharpton and Congressman Jesse Jackson, Jr. He appeared in the documentary “What Black Men Think.”
 He also made an appearance in the independent motion picture “Life Fine Tuned.”
-His positions on a colorblind society, civil rights, educational reform, self-sufficiency, individual responsibility, family, the judiciary, abortion, limited government, reparations, homeland security, immigration and war (both past and present) are forthright and unyielding.
+His positions on a colorblind society, civil rights, education reform, self-sufficiency, individual responsibility, family, the judiciary, abortion, limited government, reparations, homeland security, immigration and war (both past and present) are forthright and unyielding.

-In February 2011, Mychal hosted an “empty chair debate” at the National Press Club, after Al Sharpton, Marc Morial President of the National Urban League, and former Congressman and co-founder of the Congressional Black Congress Walter Fauntroy refused to debate him on the merits of their accusations of racism directed at Glenn Beck’s Restoring Honor Rally.
+In February 2011, Mychal hosted an “empty chair debate” at the National Press Club, after Al Sharpton, Marc Morial President of the National Urban League, and former Congressman and co-founder of the Congressional Black Caucus (CBC) Walter Fauntroy refused to debate him, three against him on the merits of their accusations of racism directed at Glenn Beck’s Restoring Honor Rally.

 While the recipient of numerous awards, he is most proud of the awards received August 9, 2006.
 At that time the Marine Corps League – Bob Swanson Det.
 1102 awarded Mychal with Honorary Membership in the United States Marine Corps League, the United States Marine Corps League Distinguished Citizen Award, the United States Marine Corps League Distinguished Citizen Award Medal, and the United States Marine Corps League Certificate of Appreciation, for, among other things, his exemplary service in the interests of the United States Marine Corps and The Marine Corps League.

-In December 2011, he was recognized as number 13 on the list of the top 20 most influential black Republicans in the nation.
-An award that he chided the presenters about pursuant to why it was necessary for him to be recognized as a color-coded Republican.
-He has since that time refused to accept any awards based on race.
+In December 2011, he was recognized as number 13 on the list of the top 20 most influential black Republicans in the nation, an award that he chided the presenters about regarding why it was necessary for him to be recognized as a color-coded Republican.
+He has since that time refused to accept any award based on skin color.

-In addition to having hosted his own top-rated talk show, Mychal has also guest-hosted on some of the top-rated national talk-shows.
+In addition to having hosted his own top-rated talk show, Mychal has also filled in as a guest host on some of the top-rated national and regional talk-shows.